KNHaw/ThunderbirdObsidianClipper/README.md

 # ThunderbirdObsidianClipper
 ObsidianClipper is an Add-On for the Thunderbird email client that lets a user clip messages to the Obsidian notetaking application.
-Both applications are open source and free to use, just like this Ad-dOn!
+Both applications are open source and free to use, just like this Add-On!

 ## Installation
 - You will first need to have the Obsidian notetaking app on your local platform as well as the Thunderbird email client.